 Answer: Consistency, repetition, and diligence, with a healthy dose of patience!
 Here are our favorite, tried and true, tips for success:

 -Proper crate training involves a crate that is only large enough for him/her to lay down in.
-Most larger crates come with a divider that can be moved as your dog grows, or you can buy progressively larger crates.
+Most larger crates come with a divider that can be moved as your dog grows, or you can buy progressively larger crates (if you have that kind of money).
 Unless they are sick or not taken out enough, dogs and puppies will generally not potty where they have to lay down (unless left in there for a exorbitant amount of time).
 If they have room to potty on one side of the crate and lay on the other, they will do just that.
 Think crating is mean, please read our other blog: 4 Reasons to Crate Train

 -Never punish your puppy after the fact – it is your fault for not catching them in the act!
 We don’t punish a very young child when he poops in his diaper, so we wouldn’t punish a very young puppy for doing something natural that he doesn’t know is wrong.